Wednesday, December 31, 2008

 On Monday, I will embark on a new chemo regime.
 It's one that worked for me once before.
 It doesn't have a high success rate, but neither did the transplant.
 I'm feeling optimistic about my chances despite the stats.

 Pictured above are Rita, Laurel, and Jennifer, three Seattle angels who flew out at a moment's notice--joined soon after by Julie and Jeff (also from the Great Northwest and pictured below), Claudia from San Fran, and Amy from Asheville.
-It was a convention of frequent-flying angels, accompanied by my sister Dina, the Chief Angel, her husband Bob and son Sam.

 Why does it take so long for some of us to appreciate how important our loved ones are?